Syncrhonized PulsAR Networks (SPAN)

 The problem is that when you co-locate two or more radios they can become the source of self-interference, even if they are set to non-overlapping channels.
 The reason for this is explained in the following section.

 Co-located radios self-interference

-The self-interference situation is illustrated in figure 1, that shows radio A transmitting on channel f1 while a co-located radio is trying to receive on channel f2.
+When you co-locate two or more radios they can become the source of self-interference, even if they are set to non-overlapping channels.
+This is illustrated in figure 1 below, that shows radio A transmitting on channel f1 while a co-located radio is trying to receive on channel f2.
 Because the antennas are in close proximity, antenna B will pick up a significant portion of the signal transmitted by radio A.

 Figure 1 also shows a block diagram of the radio front end circuitry.
 It includes an RF filter to reject out- of-band signals, followed by a Low Noise Amplifier (LNA), a second RF filter, Mixer and finally the Intermediate Frequency (IF) filter.
 Channel selection occurs at the Intermediate Frequency (IF), where the narrow band IF filter blocks out the other channels.
 This means that if the interferer (radio A) is in close proximity, and is transmitting while radio B is trying to receive, it may saturate the LNA or the Mixer of radio B. This results in radio B making errors even when it is set to a different channel than radio A.

 The traditional approaches to reduce this self-interference include:

 The pulsAR radios operate in Time Division Duplex (TDD) mode whereby it transmits for part of the time and then receives for the remaining of the “cycle”.
 What is unique about our TDD implementation is that the cycle split is configurable: you can choose between a fixed TDD cycle with a split configurable in 10% increments, or select an adaptive cycle where the radio chooses the split according to traffic patterns.